What is the role of the clutch?

 What to keep in mind?

-In cars, in which the clutch is controlled by means of a hydraulic system instead of a cable connected to the clutch pedal, the clutch slave cylinder must also be replaced.
+In cars in which the clutch is controlled by means of a hydraulic system instead of a cable connected to the clutch pedal, the clutch slave cylinder must also be replaced.
 When fitting a new clutch, you should also check the level of wear of the flywheel surface.
-If your car is equipped with the so-called dual mass flywheel, a good idea is to replace it along with the clutch, as it gradually wears, too.
+If your car is equipped with the so-called dual mass flywheel, a good idea is to replace it along with the clutch, as it gradually becomes worn, too.

 After changing the clutch you should have the hydraulic clutch control system deaerated and a test drive performed to check if the drive system operates properly.
 It is difficult to determine when the clutch should be replaced, nevertheless in a typical car driven mainly in the city this component becomes worn after about 100 thousand kilometres."